Tyler Higbee Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 - Higbee has caught a touchdown pass against the 49ers once, but did not have multiple TDs in that game.

-- The 223.0 yards per game the 49ers are giving up through the air makes them the NFL's fifth-ranked pass defense.
+- The 49ers are giving up 223.0 passing yards per game this season, the NFL's fifth-ranked pass defense.

-- The 49ers have given up 12 touchdowns through the air (1.5 per game).
-They are sixth in the NFL in that category.
+- At 1.5 passing TDs allowed per game, the 49ers defense is ranked sixth in the NFL.

 Recent Performances

-- In last week's outing against the Titans, Higbee was targeted 10 times, totaling 51 yards on five receptions.
+- In last week's matchup with the Titans, Higbee caught five passes for 51 yards while being targeted 10 times.

-- During his last three games, Higbee has racked up 122 yards on 13 receptions, averaging 40.7 yards per game, on 21 targets.

 Higbee's Los Angeles Teammates